By Daniel Kovacs | Summit County Real Estate

 Consider how snow will be managed:

-- HOA snow removal services
+- HOA snow removal services (included in most condo and townhome associations)

-- Roof pitch and potential for ice dams
+- Roof pitch and potential for ice dams (low-pitch roofs accumulate dangerous snow loads)

-- Hot water snow-melt systems
+- Hot water snow-melt systems (nice to have but expensive to install and operate)

 Access

 Evaluate property access year-round.
 Some roads require 4WD vehicles in winter.
 Ask about county road maintenance schedules and whether the property is on a plowed route.
+Visit the property during a snowstorm if possible.
+What looks like a charming mountain road in July can become an icy challenge in February.

 Financial Considerations